-Configure simplified automatic recovery - Amazon Elastic Compute Cloud
+Configure simplified automatic recovery on an Amazon EC2 instance - Amazon Elastic Compute Cloud

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).